 Closeby is breathtaking Bodmin Moor, where you can hunt for the eerie Beast of Bodmin or visit the famous Jamaica Inn.
 Cardinham Woods are closeby and very popular with families, where you will find walking and cycling trails as well as an adventure park for the children.

 The Bodmin Railway is a brilliant attraction for any visitors to the area where you can watch and ride the 13 miles of line on beautifully restored steam trains and locomotives.
-See the Bodmin and Wenford Railway wesbite for more information.
+See the Bodmin and Wenford Railway website for more information.

 A holiday cottage in Bodmin provides a fantastic central base to discover Cornwall from.

 Enjoy the nostalgic experience of the Bodmin & Wenford railway!
 Travel back in time through 13 miles of picturesque Cornish countryside that harks back to a 1950s branch line.
 Most journeys are powered by steam locomotives however some diesels operate on the line too.
 Trains run between Bodmin General and Bodmin Parkway.
-See www.bodminrailway.co.uk for timetable information and fares.

 The marvelously named Dragon Leisure Centre in Bodmin is home to a 25-metre indoor swimming pool and learner pool consisting of six lanes, catering to kids, and their parents who may want to have a little time to themselves.
 There’s also a flume, and a spectator friendly area on poolside, as well as lots of opportunities to join one of the structured activities or just pop along for a casual swim.
-Prices start at £4.30 for adults and £3.20 for children, or £13.70 for a family of four.
-Just make sure you check for scheduled aqua aerobics classes before you visit if you’re not intending to join them!

 A spectacular, late Victorian country house, garden and wooded estate, Lanhydrock has the vibe of a wealthy but unpretentious family home with a delightful history to learn about on your visit.
 The National Trust property was devastated by fire in 1881 and was then refurbished in the latest modern style of the time.
 It’s a beautiful example of upstairs/downstairs living with the division between the servants’ quarters and family accommodation evident as you wander from the elegant dining room to the bedrooms, nurseries and kitchens.
 The house has a restaurant, café and tea room to relax in, guided walks, workshops and activities, so you can visit and get stuck in or simply enjoy the location as you wish.